 By carrying out self-observation, you can tune in with yourself and gauge your emotional temperature.

-Understanding your patterns can help you find the road back to you, even when everything around you seems to be falling apart.
+Understanding your patterns can help you find the road back to you, even when everything around you seems to be crumbling down.

 Don’t be afraid to communicate with yourself, question your feelings and behaviors.
 Mindfulness and self-awareness are necessary ingredients to cultivate an inner sense of grounding.